Why do warm-up games for virtual meetings?

-These days, lots of us are spending most of our working hours on video conference.
-Virtual meetings have now become the norm for many teams and organizations.
+These days, lots of us are spending most of our working hours in Zoom, Google Meets, etc. Virtual meetings have now become the norm for many teams and organizations.
 And how are we feeling about that?
 Well, although there are definitely benefits to interfacing remotely, I think we’ve all experienced the drawbacks – virtual meetings can feel disconnected, awkward, dull, and even draining.

 We know the most successful organizations of today are able to continually tap into the energy, motivation, and creativity of their people.
 But virtual meeting fatigue makes it especially challenging for leaders and facilitators to foster ongoing engagement and innovation within their teams.